xmisanka/google_homepage/README.md

 My first website as part of The Odin Project course.
-It project is to practice basic html and css skills.
+The project is designed to practice basic html and css skills.
+The aim of the project is to rebuild the layout of the Google search website.